Particular/docs.particular.net/nservicebus/dotnet-templates.md

 ---

-The Particular [dotnet new](https://docs.microsoft.com/dotnet/core/tools/dotnet-new) templates makes it easier automatically bootstrap a variety of common project and code related scenarios.
+The Particular [dotnet new](https://docs.microsoft.com/dotnet/core/tools/dotnet-new) templates makes it easier to bootstrap a variety of common project and code related scenarios.

 ## Installation

-Install using the following:
+Install using the following command:

 snippet: install

 ## NServiceBus Endpoint Windows Service

 This template makes it easier to create a [Windows Service](https://docs.microsoft.com/en-us/dotnet/framework/windows-services/introduction-to-windows-service-applications) host for NServiceBus.
-Follows the approach outlined in [Windows Service Hosting](/nservicebus/hosting/windows-service.md).
+The template follows the approach outlined in [Windows Service Hosting](/nservicebus/hosting/windows-service.md).

 The template can be used via the following.